Ukrainian soldiers near finish of Patriot missile training

 “Our assessment is that the Ukrainian soldiers are impressive and absolutely a quick study due to their extensive air defense knowledge and experience in a combat zone,” Morgan said.
 “It was easier, though never easy, for them to grasp the Patriot system’s operation and maintenance concepts.”

-The training of the Ukrainian soldiers is part of a larger international effort involving more than 50 countries who are providing security assistance to Ukraine, said Col. Martin O’Donnell, a U.S. Army spokesman based in Germany.
+The training of the Ukrainian soldiers is part of a larger international effort involving more than 50 countries who are providing security assistance to Ukraine, O’Donnell added.

 U.S. Army soldiers at Fort Sill who trained the Ukrainians said they were surprised how quickly the visiting soldiers grasped the concepts and learned how to operate the equipment.
 Many of the soldiers had previous experience using the older Soviet-made S-300 long-range surface-to-air missile system.